-You might be used to helping your child with a math problem or English essay, but teaching effective study skills and habits is not so easy.
-Using a variety of study tips, tactics and strategies, our tutors in the Lafayette region focus on practical skills that can be used in school and beyond: how to be more organized, how to plan projects, how to achieve goals, and more.▼
+While you may have experience helping your child with a spelling question or math problem, teaching him or her effective study skills and strategies is not always as straightforward.
+Using a combination of study strategies, tactics and tips, our tutoring experts in the Lafayette region pay special attention to concrete skills that can be used in the classroom and beyond: how to organize schoolwork, efficiently manage time, set short-term and long-term goals, and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 Passing a test or exam is one thing, but there’s more to success in school than grades alone.
 That's why our study skills experts in the Lafayette region keep the big picture in mind.
 Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
 That means teaching both short-term and long-term goal-setting techniques as well as study strategies that can be relied on time and again.